aquasecurity/trivy/docs/tutorials/misconfiguration/terraform.md

 The `trivy config` command can scan Terraform configuration, CloudFormation, Dockerfile, Kubernetes manifests, and Helm Charts for misconfiguration.
 Trivy will compare the configuration found in the file with a set of best practices.

 - If the configuration is following best practices, the check will pass,
-- If the configuration does not define some configuration according to best practices, the default is used,
+- If the configuration does not define the resource of some configuration, Trivy will assume the default configuration for the resource creation is used.
+In this case, the check might fail.
-- If the configuration does not follow best practices, the check will fail.
+- If the configuration that has been defined does not follow best practices, the check will fail.

-## Using the `trivy config` command

-The `trivy config` command is used like any other Trivy command.
-You can find the details within [misconfiguration scans in the Trivy documentation.](https://aquasecurity.github.io/trivy/latest/docs/misconfiguration/scanning/)

 ### Prerequisites
 Install Trivy on your local machines.
 The documentation provides several [different installation options.](https://aquasecurity.github.io/trivy/latest/getting-started/installation/)